100 Notable alumni of

 Biography

-Helen Herron Taft Manning was an American professor of history and college dean.
+Helen Herron Taft Manning was an American historian who was dean and acting president of Bryn Mawr College.
 She was the middle child and only daughter of U.S. President William Howard Taft and his wife Helen Herron.

 Allyson Schwartz